-Machine Learning Enthusiast with Cognitive Neuroscience expertise
+Robot Learning Engineer with Cognitive Neuroscience expertise

 Photo Credit: Erielle Bakkum

 During my PhD and postdoc, I used web-based cognitive tasks, brain imaging, eye-tracking, and machine learning to study human decision-making.
 For example, I developed The Choose-And-Solve Task to show how some individuals with math anxiety choose to avoid math and published my work in Science Advances (Choe et al., 2019).
+See my Google Scholar page for other cognition works.

 These tasks are based on the jsPsych library and have been used in my research with Qualtrics.
 You can try these right now!
 NOTE: These tasks are NOT designed to work on mobile phones and tablets.